 Diamond-Like Carbon (DLC)

-A DLC (Diamond-Like Carbon) coating is used across many industries in magnetic storage disks, car and engine parts, biomedical implants, and cutting and forming tools.
-They are a preferred choice in defense and security applications, where the external optic necessitates anti-reflective properties and durability to withstand the harshest environmental conditions.
+DLC coatings are used across many industries in magnetic storage disks, car and engine parts, biomedical implants, and cutting and forming tools.
+They are a preferred choice in defense and security applications where the external optic necessitates anti-reflective properties and demands high durability to withstand harsh environmental conditions.

 While inherent property concerns of DLC, such as compressive stress, can be controlled with process input settings, the real Achilles heel of a DLC coating are Pinholes – common to systems that coat up.

 EMF’s custom-designed DLC coating chamber deposits the carbon towards the top of the chamber which results in optical coatings with virtually zero pinholes.
 In addition, its Plasma-Enhanced Chemical Vapor Deposition (PE-CVD) technique results in a superior quality product.
 Several other design and process enhancements eliminates the four most common customer issues associated with coatings – pinholes, uniformity, stress and adhesion.